MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/activate-azure-classic.md

 *Applies to: Azure Rights Management*

 Use these instructions if you have access to the Azure portal.
-For example, you have a subscription for the Enterprise Mobility Suite.
+For example, you have a subscription for the Enterprise Mobility Suite or have the Azure Rights Management Premium subscription.

 > [!TIP]
 > Watch a 2-minute video: [How to activate Azure RMS](https://channel9.msdn.com/series/pit-stop-enterprise-mobility-suite/activate-azure-rms)